15 Travel Point Perks You Didn’t Know Existed

 Look for distance-based award charts

 Most airlines offer award charts that require a fixed number of miles for flights taken between cities divided between travel zones.
 But some airlines like British Airways and All Nippon Airways (ANA) use a distance-based chart.
 This means there can be some outsized value in some of those redemptions, says Howie Rappaport of AwardWallet.
 Some of his favorite awards include flying around the world on ANA in economy for 85,000 miles in economy or 125,000 miles in business and taking any British Airways business class flight that is less than 2,000 miles in distance for 20,000 Avios points.
-Here are more secret travel deals you won’t want to pass up.

 Choose hotel brands wisely to maximize perks